 Desensitize Your Pup To Your Departure

-If you are playing with, sitting next to, or talking to your dog all the time you are with them, there will be a stark difference once you are gone.
-Make the difference between your presence and absence less of a big deal by encouraging self-rewarding activities, such as chew on a safe toy or play with a doggy puzzle, so your dog learns how to entertain themselves.
+Make the difference between your presence and absence less of a big deal by encouraging self-rewarding activities, such as chewing on a safe toy or playing with a doggy puzzle, so your dog learns how to entertain themselves.

 If All Else Fails, Consult A Behaviorist